google/agi/DEVDOC.md

 actual source code.
 It references concepts and code modules that are unlikely to change anytime soon, and it tries not to reference details that are likely to change.
-You are encouraged to check the source code while reading this, to clarify how the various parts actually fits together.
+You are encouraged to check the source code while reading this, to clarify how the various parts actually fit together.
 If you spot any discrepancy, please update this doc, but please keep it high-level.

-AGI is architectured to be API-agnostic in order to support multiple graphics API.
+AGI is architectured to be API-agnostic in order to support multiple graphics APIs.
 GAPID, from which AGI was forked, supports GLES and Vulkan.
-AGI main focus is Vulkan on Android, so all examples in this doc are related to Vulkan on Android.
+AGI's main focus is Vulkan on Android, so all examples in this doc are related to Vulkan on Android.

-### AGI overall architecture
+### AGI's overall architecture

 AGI is separated in main components that interact mostly via protobuf: